Maryland Pharmacy Technician Licensing Guide

 After finishing your training, you’ll be eligible to take the Pharmacy Technician Certification Exam (PTCE).

-• Once you pass, you’ll earn the Certified Pharmacy Technician (CPhT) credential—a nationally recognized certification that satisfies Maryland’s licensing requirements
+• Once you pass, you’ll earn the Certified Pharmacy Technician (CPhT) credential.
+This is a nationally recognized certification that satisfies Maryland’s licensing requirements

 Once you’ve earned your CPhT credential, you can apply for your license through the Maryland Board of Pharmacy.